fabiospampinato/siar/readme.md

 A simple random-access archive format.

-A `siar` archive is a single binary file, containing a UTF8-encoded JSON header followed by the concatenated content of the files.
+A `siar` archive is a single binary file, containing a sha256 hash of the rest of the archive, followed by the length of the header, followed by the UTF8-encoded JSON header, followed by the concatenated contents of all the files.

 ## Features